 From characters to cracking codes: The beginner’s guide to ‘Westworld’

 Phew!
-Season two of HBO’s Westworld is officially over and what a season it was.
-Deaths, twists, the Valley Beyond, more deaths, real Fords, imaginary Fords, an android revolution, smuggling, cover ups, time jumps, some very necessary monologues, and did we mention there were a few deaths?
+HBO’s Game of Thrones is mercifully over.
+Author of the book series The Song of Ice and Fire upon which was based on, George R.R.
+Martin, is known for his science fiction; some have even proposed that the novels are actually based on a postapocalyptic world – in other words, science fiction.The trailer for season three of HBO’s Westworld just dropped.
+Season two featured deaths, twists, the Valley Beyond, more deaths, real Fords, imaginary Fords, an android revolution, smuggling, cover ups, time jumps, some very necessary monologues, and did we mention there were a few deaths?
 Needless to say, these violent delights had very violent ends.

 Whether you’re a complete Westworld newb, a dedicated albeit confused fan, or you’re planning on rewatching every single episode but you need to give those brain muscles a flex first, we’ve decided to make your journey to Sweetwater that much sweeter with a beginner’s guide to the sci-fi / Western hybrid, containing everything you need to know about the characters, worlds, and theories behind the most cryptic show on TV.